robson-muniz/tic-tac-toe-reactJS/README.md

 - **UI/UX Principles**: Prioritized simplicity and accessibility to create an engaging user experience.

 ---

+## Developer Insights

+Building this project reinforced my expertise in ReactJS and state management.
+It also deepened my understanding of creating responsive and interactive user interfaces.
+I am confident that the techniques used here are applicable to real-world front-end development challenges.

+---

+## Get in Touch

+I’m always open to new opportunities!
+If you're looking for a skilled front-end developer for your team or project, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/robson-muniz/) or check out my other projects on [GitHub](https://github.com/robson-muniz).

 ## Installation Instructions
 To run this project locally, follow these steps: